 Video marketing and mobile app marketing go hand in hand during the awareness stage of the customer journey.
 There are several kinds of videos you can use, but these are the most popular ones:

-In just 90 seconds, explainers can help you give an overview of the problem your app can solve, how it can help your prospects, who’d benefit from using it, and more!
+In just 90 seconds, explainer videos can help you give an overview of the problem your app can solve, how it can help your prospects, who’d benefit from using it, and more!
 If you want to stand out and catch people’s attention long enough to deliver your message, this is the way to do it.

 This type of video is fully focused on your app, usually featuring screen captures to better demonstrate how it works and show everything the customer can do with it.
 You’ll find that many product video examples choose to show the product in action so prospects can picture themselves using it.

 I’ve mentioned before that building trust in the awareness stage is crucial, right?
 Well, in my opinion, there’s nothing more reliable than happy people discussing their positive experiences with your app.
 Testimonials feature past customers talking about how good your app is and sharing their authentic experiences with it.
+Here’s a cool one about our company, Yum Yum Videos.

 Having a website is essential in any mobile app marketing strategy because it can serve as the base from which to deploy many different tactics.
 During the awareness stage of the customer journey, it could be very useful to start blogging about your app.
-You’re an expert on it, so why not share your knowledge about its best features and the problem it can solve?
+You’re an expert on it, so why not share your knowledge about its best features and the problems it can solve?
 Using a website builder like Appy Pie Website or Wix can make it easy to create a professional-looking website quickly and affordably.

 The key is to address your prospects’ problems, needs, and any potential questions they might have about your app without sounding too promotional.
 This way, you can increase your visibility and attract more customers without overwhelming them.